 A former kingdom of Lo, Mustang is a discreet region located in the western Nepal and bordering with the Tibet in the North.
-It is one of the rain-shadow areas, therefore, tourists can visit the region throughout the year.
+It is one of the rain-shadow areas, therefore, tourists can do Upper mustang Trek throughout the year.

 Formerly, the Mustang inhabitants were the adherents of Bon religion, which predates Buddhism.
 The tradition of sky burial for the dead was mostly practiced among its former residents.